m-and-m-lab/Jupiter-NFDAP/README.md

 Folders named as ```fake_[num_NFE]``` represent the generated outputs with different NFE steps.

-For evaluation, we use official module of [pytorch-fid](https://github.com/mseitzer/pytorch-fid)
+For evaluation, they use official module of [pytorch-fid](https://github.com/mseitzer/pytorch-fid)

 ```
 python -m pytorch_fid [output-path] [real-path]